methanal/SceneSpark/api/README.md

 - 🔜 **Multi-LLM Integration**: Import multiple LLM, including self-hosted.
 - [] **On-Premise Deployment**
 - [] **RAG**
+    - Video Distillation: Samples can be taken every half second.
+First, a local facial recognition model runs through the video, filtering based on provided facial snapshots of main and key characters.
+The remaining snapshots are then sampled again.
+    - RAG (Context Enhancement for Screenshots): We have subtitles.
+By correlating sampled screenshots with subtitles, send the corresponding subtitles as context when sending screenshots to the LLM.
+Additionally, include the entire conversation with subtitles as context each time.
+    - RAG (Knowledge Base): Construct a knowledge base for the entire video or series as RAG.
+This includes comprehensive subtitles with timestamps and local analysis and annotations from various small models on half-second screenshots.
 - [] **OCR Clipper**

 ## FAQ